iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/data_solutions.md

 ### Patient-Level Data (PLD)

 This is one of the most in-depth solutions, providing a fully anonymized, detailed, patient-specific dataset for a defined cohort.
+The most accurate analogy here is to receiving the **final, cleaned SDTM datasets** from a clinical trial.
+Like SDTM, the OMOP CDM is a standardized data model that organizes the source information into a consistent structure, but it is not yet an analysis-specific dataset.
+Further transformation is typically required to create analysis-ready variables.
 The data is exported in the standardized OMOP format, making it ready for complex analysis, statistical modeling, and evidence generation.
 The hospital retains full control, approving the request before any data is exported.